rafael-santiago/tulip/doc/MANUAL.md

 From now on, sometimes I will refer to the implemented ``DSL`` as ``tlp``.

 Perhaps it will be read by people that have some experience with computer programming and by people that do not.
-Regardless, I am sure that these both kinds of people have one aspect in common: some level of knowledge about music, specially guitar playing.
+Regardless, I am sure that these both kinds of people have one aspect in common: some level of ``musical knowledge``, specially
+``guitar playing``.
 Thinking about this, I decided to introduce the ``DSL`` concepts showing real examples of some well-known songs.
 I find be in touch with real world transcriptions, talking about ``Music`` will certainly deviate us from a terrible boredom.

 All songs shown here are in the way which I am currently playing.
 I am saying it because I like to use an ``alternate``